What tax do I pay in retirement?

 However, there are still valuable tax breaks for older people.
 This guide explains what they are.

-Employees will stop paying national insurance contributions as soon as they reach state pension age.
-Self employed workers will need to keep paying until the end of the tax year in which they reach state pension age.
+Employees will stop paying National Insurance contributions as soon as they reach state pension age.

 If you continue working after state pension age, to stop National Insurance being deducted you'll need to prove your age to your employer, either by producing a birth certificate or passport.